Priya78644/Our-Parlour-Website/README.md

-You can see project pn clicking on this link
+You can see  live project clicking on this link
 Live Demo - https://ourparlourwebsite.netlify.app/